 Digital Ethics Certificate Program

-This is a two-day certificate program in digital ethics focusing on the theme of marginalization in the digital realm.
+This is a certificate program in digital ethics focusing on the theme of marginalization in the digital realm.
 The program will focus on issues of discrimination, harassment, marginalization of people because of gender, sexual orientation and identity, or racial-ethnic background in the online environment.